Secrets Store Command-Line Interface

 Access via FedCloud client

 The FedCloud client is integrated with the EGI Secrets Store service, so that users can access the service immediately with simple commands.
-Below is a quickstart to using the service.
+Below is a quick start to using the service.

 Basic usage